 Coronavirus has been relentless.
 Trips have been canceled for the foreseeable future as countries (and even individual states) lock down and block out travelers.
 And with all that uncertainty, even planning travel far out in the future can feel like a gamble.

 But that doesn’t mean it’s time to give up on a future trip.
 Airlines, hotel chains, and other travel companies have given travelers more flexibility than ever to book flights or hotel stays risk-free.
 Cheap fares and hotel rates make it a good time to score a deal as far out as June 2021.
 And right now, we all need a future trip to look forward to.

-But that doesn’t mean you should throw caution to the wind and book an entire trip for the summer, fall, or even 2021.
+But that doesn’t mean you should throw caution to the wind and book an entire trip for the fall or even 2021.
 There’s no telling when all this will end.
 And even when it does, smart planning will ensure you book with little to no risk.

 1. Always Use a Credit Card to Book Flights

 It’s always sound advice, but especially now.
-Use a credit card to book flights – not a debit card.
+Use a credit card to book your travel – not a debit card.

 Curious how it works?
 Here’s how to do a chargeback when an airline goes kaput, as I did a few years ago when Primera Air went bankrupt just weeks before my flight.

 A handful of small regional airlines have already fizzled out due to coronavirus.
+Many more have filed for chapter 11 bankruptcy.
 As the travel industry gets hammered by coronavirus, more carriers could collapse, too.